richardjj27/makepassword/README.md

 # makepassword
-A Powershell function to make a nice password and copy it to the clipboard
+A PowerShell function to make a nice password and copy it to the clipboard.